2010 Summer Youth Olympics: Opening ceremony

 During the "Origins" segment on the city's history, performers entered the stage in freight containers to depict the arrival of the earliest immigrants.
 The ceremony continued with a dance performance featuring popular songs from the 1940s to the present era.
 A segment entitled "Monster" told the story of a young boxer who had to fight a giant monster.
 He summons his Silat warriors to fight against the monster, but they failed, as well as when he summons his Kalari warriors and Wushu warriors.
 But soon he overcomes his inner fears and defeats the giant monster.
 Singer Seah Wei Wen then performed "Across The Finish Line" composed by Mayuni Omar & Mathilda D Silva, in the centre of the reflecting pool.
 It was followed by "Playing with Fire", which featured the dragon as a symbol of courage, strength and wisdom.
-In this segment, 500 youth from Singapore Soka Association participate to form from many fishes into a dragon.
+In this segment, 500 youth from Soka Gakkai Singapore participate to form from many fishes into a dragon.
 Reflecting the theme of global co-operation, members of the World Youth Orchestra of the Singapore Games performed an orchestral piece featuring various instruments from around the world.
 The orchestra was led by Darrell Ang, the young associate conductor of the Singapore Symphony Orchestra.
 The following segment, titled "Bud", depicted rain as a symbol of hope and rejuvenation.
 Ending the show segment of the ceremony were singers Marcus Lee of Ex-Dee and Lian Kim Selby, performing the song "A New Story", which was commissioned for the event.
 Their performance was accompanied by a fashion show organized by students from LASALLE College of the Arts.

 Each flag of the National Olympic Committees represented was brought on stage by an athlete representative.
 Following Olympic tradition, the flag of Greece entered first as the originator of the games, and the flag of Singapore entered last as the host nation.
 The flag ceremony was followed by the singing of the Games theme song and remarks by Ng Ser Miang, Chairman of the Singapore Youth Olympic Games Organising Committee, and Jacques Rogge, President of the International Olympic Committee.
 The Singapore Games were then officially declared opened by S.R.
 Nathan, the President of Singapore.
 The Olympic flag was brought on stage by eight Olympians—Tan Howe Liang, Yelena Isinbayeva, Yang Yang, Tan Eng Liang, Frankie Fredericks, Patricia Chan, Tao Li and Sergey Bubka—and handed to eight Singaporean youth athletes before it was raised with the singing of the Olympic Hymn in Greek by the Singaporean singers.
 The Olympic Oath was taken on behalf of all athletes by Caroline Chew, on behalf of all judges by Syed Abdul Kadir, and on behalf of all coaches by David Lim Fong Jock.
 Finally, a boat in the shape of a phoenix carried the Youth Olympic Flame across Marina Bay and was passed between six Singaporean youth athletes in a relay.
 Sailor Darren Choy was the final torchbearer and lit the cauldron.